GirllunarExplorer/Python-Exercism-Solutions/luhn/README.md

 checksums are a simple sanity-check, not a real in-depth verification of the authenticity of some data.
 It's often a cheap first pass, and can be used to quickly discard obviously invalid things.

-### Submitting Exercises

-Note that, when trying to submit an exercise, make sure the solution is in the `exercism/python/<exerciseName>` directory.

-For example, if you're submitting `bob.py` for the Bob exercise, the submit command would be something like `exercism submit <path_to_exercism_dir>/python/bob/bob.py`.

-## Source

-The Luhn Algorithm on Wikipedia [view source](http://en.wikipedia.org/wiki/Luhn_algorithm)